sadsonmk/alx-low_level_programming/0x12-singly_linked_lists/README.md

 5. The Hare and the Tortoise
 The file 100-first.c is a function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.

+6. Real programmers can write assembly code in any language The file 101-hello_holberton.asm is a 64-bit program in assembly that prints Hello, Holberton, followed by a new line.